Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 With technology at their fingertips, everything of interest to Generation Z is connected to social media.
 Your apartment marketing should focus extensively on the most popular social media platforms (i.e., Facebook, Instagram, Snapchat, and TikTok) and continually adapt as new social tools gain popularity.

-While these young adults are known for their multitasking abilities when juggling various social platforms at once, they are also known for “scrolling.”
+While these young adults are known for their multitasking abilities when juggling various social platforms simultaneously, they are also known for “scrolling.”
 Your social media ads should, therefore, be attention-grabbing and specific.
 Hone in on your core message quickly or risk losing engagement.
-For best results, focus your apartment marketing efforts on videos and other visually appealing content.
+Focus your apartment marketing efforts on videos and other visually appealing content for the best results.

 4. Rent longer.
 Rent by choice.